 Due to time, budget, or expertise considerations, designing and performing novel scRNA-Seq analyses addressing a targeted research question might not always be an option.
 However, large numbers of open-access experimental datasets already exist, at various stages of data refinement.
 One important example is the Single Cell Expression Atlas, which currently catalogs more than 150 scRNA-Seq experiments across various tissues and species, and allows direct downloading of experimental data representing more than 2 million cells.
 Other, more targeted, resources can also be mined for high-quality expression data, for example the Allen Brain Atlas.

 With more than 850 single-cell RNA-seq experiments having been performed to date, the possibilities for finding data relevant to your research are significant.
 Apart from stand-alone analyses of public data sets, openly available data can also be analyzed in conjunction with your own data, supporting or augmenting the findings.

 When planning an scRNA-Seq project, it is important to be aware of the available tools and pertinent open-access data, as well as the possibilities and limitations of the single-cell platform utilized.
 Helping you plan an experiment and tailoring a bioinformatics workflow to your needs is an essential part of Genevia Technologies’ Bioinformatics as a Service.

-Read more about the transcriptome analyses we provide, or leave us a message below if you wish to discuss your single-cell plans with us!
+Read more about single-cell bioinformatics, or leave us a message below if you wish to discuss your single-cell plans with us!